Artie258/MudaeAutoBot/README.md

 + Does it have `gateway` log data ? - Your using older version of Dis.c.u.m refer to their github: https://github.com/Merubokkusu/Discord-S.C.U.M
 + How is bot suppose to look like in normal state -
 ![image](https://user-images.githubusercontent.com/33008397/123542012-47927e00-d715-11eb-9bf9-26c78a9721d7.png)
+Make sure to install Git, add it to the path.
+-Install the proper version of discum, it sometimes might give an error, installing this might help: pip install ndg-httpsclient

+pip install pyopenssl

+pip install pyasn1
+-
+If the bot doesnt display " READING FROM FILE FOR ########## CHANNEL" something might be wrong, check your packages and try to re run it.
+Bot sometimes does not want to roll, unsure whether is connection issue or something to do with the timing it calculates- TO REVIEW

 + Claims / Bot didn't claim X character - Please make sure you have checked if the `bot has not claimed already within the claim window` , or that `someone else did not already claim X character before the snipe protection has expired`